The International Capital Markets Review: Luxembourg

 Five types of covered bond may be issued by covered bond banks:

-- public sector bonds, guaranteed by claims against, or guaranteed by, public entities (i.e., Member States of the EU, the EEA, the OECD or non-OECD states that fulfil certain credit rating criteria), the state sector or public local entities;
+- public sector bonds, guaranteed by claims against, or guaranteed by, public entities (i.e., Member States of the European Union, the European Economic Area, the OECD or non-OECD states that fulfil certain credit rating criteria), the state sector or public local entities;

-- mortgage bonds, guaranteed by rights in or security interests over real estate;
+- mortgage bonds, guaranteed by rights in or security interest over real estate;

-- movable property bonds, guaranteed by movable property rights or movable property collateral;
+- moveable property bonds, guaranteed by moveable property rights or moveable property collateral;

-- cooperative covered bonds, guaranteed by claims against or debt securities issued by cooperative banks from the EU, the EEA or the OECD that participate in an institutional protection scheme meeting the requirements of the Banking Act 1993; and
+- cooperative covered bonds, guaranteed by claims against or debt securities issued by cooperative banks from the European Union, the European Economic Area or the OECD that participate in an institutional protection scheme meeting the requirements of the Banking Act 1993; and

 - since early 2018, green covered bonds.
-These new green covered bonds, or renewable energy covered bonds, are guaranteed by rights in assets or securities linked to renewable energy, which includes all energy produced from non-fossil renewable sources (i.e., wind energy, solar energy, thermal, geothermal, hydrothermal and marine energy (i.e., energy produced from non-fossil renewable sources).
+These new green covered bonds or renewable energy covered bonds are guaranteed by rights in assets or securities linked to renewable energy, which include all energy produced from non-fossil renewable sources; namely. wind energy, solar energy, thermal, geothermal, hydrothermal and marine energy (i.e., energy produced from non-fossil renewable sources).

-Bonds and other similar debt instruments issued by credit institutions established in a Member State of the EU, the EEA or the OECD or in a non-OECD state that fulfils certain credit rating criteria and that are secured by claims against public sector entities, by rights in rem over real estate, movable property, movable or immovable assets generating renewable energy, rights of substitution in essential project contracts or claims against or debt securities issued by cooperative banks may, subject to certain conditions, also serve as coverage assets.
+Bonds and other similar debt instruments issued by credit institutions established in a Member State of the European Union, the European Economic Area or the OECD or in a non-OECD state that fulfils certain credit rating criteria and that are secured by claims against public sector entities, by rights in rem over real estate, movable property, movable or immovable assets generating renewable energy, rights of substitution in essential project contracts or claims against or debt securities issued by cooperative banks may, subject to certain conditions, also serve as coverage assets.
 In addition, the coverage assets may encompass bonds or other debt securities issued by a securitisation undertaking and derivatives entered into for hedging purposes only (under certain circumstances).